stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 Note that this implementation assumes the vertex data is _interleaved_.

+Normals and texture coordinates are not required for the triangle demo so these are glossed over in this chapter.

-Positions and normals are both floating-point tuples with common functionality, here a small hierarchy is introduced with the following base-class:
+Positions and vectors are both floating-point tuples with common functionality, here a small hierarchy is introduced with the following base-class:

 ```java
 public class Tuple implements Bufferable {